ssilverman/TeensyDMX/README.md

 requested time as possible without going under, but it is often not possible to be more precise than "within one or two bit times", depending on the processor.

-There is a second, less flexibile, way for the BREAK and MAB timings to be specified, and that is to change the baud rate and serial format just for the BREAK and MAB, and then change back to 250kbaud (8N2), however the act of changing the baud rate can introduce a delay as well, somewhere up to one full
+There is a second, less flexible, way for the BREAK and MAB timings to be specified, and that is to change the baud rate and serial format just for the BREAK and MAB, and then change back to 250kbaud (8N2), however the act of changing the baud rate can introduce a delay as well, somewhere up to one full